Retirees Enjoy Spectacular Scenery, Abundant Recreation, an Artsy Vibe and a Certain Mountain Mystique in Cozy, Safe Black Mountain, North Carolina

 Today, today the town known as the "Front Porch of Western North Carolina," and it has grown by 4% within the last decade, attracting big city escapees, vacation home owners and retirees.
 In fact, 48% of residents are age 45 or better.
 The crime rate is below the national average.
 Politics lean to the left.
 Thirty-five percent of residents hold at least a four year college degree.
 Racial diversity is minimal.

-Black Mountain's cost of living is 4% above the national average, and the median home price is $288,000.
+Black Mountain's cost of living is 2% above the national average with a median home price of $375,000, a 21% increase from a year ago.
 Historic wood frame homes, bungalows, Craftsmans, chalets, brick ranch ramblers and lake view properties are all for sale.
 Most homes sit on wooded land, and many are tucked into the hillsides around town.
-The area has a number of planned neighborhoods, including upscale Village of Cheshire with homes from the $500,000s.
+The area has a number of planned neighborhoods, including upscale Village of Cheshire.

 North Carolina is somewhat friendly when it comes to taxes and retirement.
-Social Security is exempt from taxation, but the state taxes most other retirement income (IRAs, 401(k)s, private and public pensions) at a flat rate of 5.49%.
+Social Security is exempt from taxation, but the state taxes most other retirement income (IRAs, 401(k)s, private and public pensions) at a flat rate of 5.25%.
 Some retirement benefits received by state and federal government retirees are protected by the Baily exemption under certain circumstances.
-Real estate is assessed at 100% of fair market value, but people age 65 or better with less than $29,600 annual income may have the greater of $25,000 or 50% of the appraised value of their home excluded from the taxpayer's assessment.
+People age 65 or better with less than $31,500 annual income may have the greater of $25,000 or 50% of the appraised value of their home excluded from the taxpayer's assessment.
 The state also has a circuit breaker tax deference program in place for residents age 65 or better.
-In Black Mountain, the annual taxes on a $288,000 home are approximately $2,574.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Black Mountain is .69%.
+The annual taxes on a $375,000 home are approximately $2,587 without an exemption.

 Black Mountain, North Carolina